Asli0911/SQL_Projects/README.md

 # SQL_Projects

-This project is about registration of a university.
+This project is about registration of a university, which has many limitations and conditions.